spinupwp/wordpress-nginx/README.md

 __global__ - configurations within the `http` block.

 __global/server__ - configurations within the `server` block.
-The `defaults.con` file should be included on the majority of sites, which contains sensible defaults for caching, file exclusions and security.
+The `defaults.conf` file should be included on the majority of sites, which contains sensible defaults for caching, file exclusions and security.
 Additional `.conf` files can be included as needed on a per-site basis.

 __sites-available__ - configurations for individual sites (virtual hosts).